Codecademy/docs/content/numpy/concepts/built-in-functions/terms/svd/svd.md

 ---
 Title: '.svd()'
-Description: 'Performs the Singular Value Decomposition (SVD) on a matrix, breaking it down into singular vectors and values.'
+Description: 'Performs the Singular Value Decomposition (SVD) on a matrix, breaking it down into singular vectors and singular values.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'